ToucanProtocol/BSIC/Deliverable #1/README.md

 # Deliverable week 1: scoping the problem to solve

+## Vision
+Carbon-neutral economy by 2040.

+## Our Value proposition
+The decentralized, open & transaprent carbon accounting ecosystem needed to achieve this vision.

 ## Problem statement

+Big picture: Carbon markets are not sufficiently effective to tackle the climate crisis fast enough.

+Three underlying problems:
+1. Carbon markets are fragmented, intransparent and prone to double counting
+2. Carbon offsets are hot air & intermediaries take a big cut of the pie
+3. Governments—who should put the policies in place to tackle these problems—are incapable of providing the open & transparent accounting infrastructure we need to solve these problems.

+### Context

 Currently, the global capacity for CO2 removal is on the order of 10–1,000 kilotonnes CO2/year.
 To limit global median warming to 1.5°C